-During the Round Robin portion of the tournament, teams must play all games in a match.
+During the Round Robin portion of the tournament, teams must play all 3 games in a match.

 During the Playoffs portion of the tournament, teams will only play until a winner is decided.
+Playoff matches will be 5 games in length, or until a winner is determined.

-Games shall be 6 minutes in length or until one team has no players left on the court.
-At the end of 6 minutes, the team that has the most players remaining wins the game.
+Games shall be 5 minutes in length or until one team has no players left on the court.
+At the end of 5 minutes, the team that has the most players remaining wins the game.

-If two teams are tied for remaining players, at the end of 6 minutes, a special overtime game will take place.
+If two teams are tied for remaining players, at the end of 5 minutes, a special overtime game will take place.
 Each team will be allowed one player on the court.
-The player chosen must have been playing in the game previous.
+The player chosen must have been playing in the previous game.
 Five dodgeballs will be placed on the centre line.
 The team to register the first elimination will win the game.
-There is no time limit.
+If neither player has been eliminated after one minute of play, another player from each team will be added to the court.
+They must touch the back of court before they can start playing.
+A new player will be added in the same way every thirty seconds until one player from either team is eliminated.
+Again, the team to register the first elimination will win the game.